bonnerac/Weather-Dashboard/README.md

 ## Desciption
 A weather dashboard using the OpenWeather API.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

+## Installation
+No installation needed!
+Just click on the follwing link to get started: https://bonnerac.github.io/Weather-Dashboard/

+## To Use

+Simply type the name of a city in the searchbar.
+The Weather Dashboard will provide you with lots of information about the current and future weather conditions of that city.
+Previous cities that you searched for will appear on the left side of the screen.

 ## Goals

 This site is designed to take a city input from the user and display weather information about the selected city.
 The information includes: